Lifting Embodied World Models for Planning and Control: Forward Kinematics

 \section{Forward Kinematics}

 We use a forward kinematics computation based on the XSens~\cite{roetenberg2009xsens} human model to compute joint positions in 3D space.
 The pose representation used in our paper directly specifies the pelvis position in 3D space as the root of our embodiment $ x_\text{pelvis}$.
-The 3D position of a child joint is computed relative to the parent joint.
+The 3D position of a child joint is computed in a world frame.

-The euler angles $ \phi_\text{child}$ represent the frame change from the parent to the child. $\Delta x_\text{parent,child}$ is the spatial offset representing the bone defined in the child frame.
-The individual bone lengths for each participant varies.
+The Euler angle $\phi_\text{parent}$ is the parent orientation in the world frame. $\Delta x_\text{parent,child}$ is the spatial offset representing the bone defined in the parent frame.
+The individual bone lengths vary for each participant.

 The kinematic parent-child relationships are shown in Table~\ref{tab:parent-child-kinematic-chain}.